 More light—Better sight

-The primary reason why other products fall short, is due to the fact that the ring depth on the lens is too drastic, causing light to refract off the edges of the rings and create blurring and glare.
-With IMT’s new progressive strategy and superior process, we have been able to develop lenses with gradual incisions and no lines: invisible to the naked eye and compatible with light diffraction to optimize optical performance.
+The primary reason why other products fall short, is due to the fact that the ring depth (apodization technique) on the lens surface is too drastic, causing light to refract off the edges of the optical zones and create blurring, sparkles, and or glare.
+With IMT’s new progressive strategy and superior process, we have been able to develop lenses with seamless apodization, thus optical zone transitions: invisible to the naked eye and compatible with light diffraction to optimize optical performance.

 Too good to be true?
 Ask our partners.